 For a hat-style helmet that meets the CEN European bike and skateboard helmet standard, see the Danish Yakkay or the Lazer CityZen.
 You don't have to settle for less to have a real helmet that looks like a cap or hat.

 For more on the protection offered by non-traditional headgear, see our page on turbans.
-Some of them would probably out-perform either the Ribcap or the Helt-pro in an impact test.
+Some of them would probably out-perform the Ribcap in an impact test.